 Kernel Mode Rootkits

 A kernel mode rootkit is a sophisticated piece of malware that can add new code to the operating system or delete and edit operating system code.
-They are complicated to create, and if a memory rootkit is buggy, it will heavily impact the target computer’s performance.
-On the bright side, a buggy memory rootkit will leave a trail of breadcrumbs that antivirus solutions will detect.
+They are complicated to create, and if a kernel rootkit is buggy, it will heavily impact the target computer’s performance.
+On the bright side, a buggy kernel rootkit will leave a trail of breadcrumbs that antivirus solutions will detect.

 Examples of kernel mode rootkits include: